eatrabyo/dads-6003-firewall-ml/README.md

 # DADS 6003 - Applied Machine Learning: Internet Firewall Data Machine Learning Project.

-## 1. Intro
+## 1. Introduction
+This project is part of the DADS 6003 Applied Machine Learning subject.
+The objective is to analyze the provided data, construct machine learning models using pipelines, and evaluate the outcomes.
+The data utilized in this project is collected from the UCI Machine Learning Repository and consists of internet traffic records from UCI's firewall.
+There are 12 features in the dataset, which include:
+  * Source Port
+  * Destination Port
+  * NAT Source Port
+  * NAT Destination Port
+  * Action
+  * Bytes
+  * Bytes Sent
+  * Bytes Received
+  * Packets
+  * Elapsed Time (sec)
+  * pkts_sent (Packets Sent)
+  * pkts_received (Packets Received)

 ## 2. EDA
-### 2.1 Exploratory of Action
+### 2.1 Action
 ![image](https://github.com/eatrabyo/dads-6003-firewall-ml/assets/114765725/14e928be-6b5d-4c9b-a293-6650c66f0ac3)

-Target distribution is imbalance data because "allow" is too high and "reset-both" is very rare.
-Especially "reset-both" will be hard to predict
+Fig. 1 (Histogram of Action)

+The target variable in this project is the "action," which consists of four categories: "allow," "drop," "deny," and "reset-both."
+As depicted in Figure 1, the distribution of the action data is imbalanced.
+The most frequently occurring action is "allow" with a frequency of 37,640, while the least frequent action is "reset-both" with a count of 54.

-### 2.2 Exploratory of Packets&Elapsed Time
+### 2.2 Packets & Elapsed Time
 ![image](https://github.com/eatrabyo/dads-6003-firewall-ml/assets/114765725/fe613afd-16ea-499e-bc6b-f9029b5b98d3)

-Graph between Action and Elapsed time กราฟแสดงให้เห็นว่า ค่า action "deny", "drop" มีค่า elapsed time เท่ากับ 0 ส่วน "reset-both" มีค่าระหว่าง 0 และ 1
-จากข้อมูลที่มีสามารถอนุมานได้ว่า หาก elapsed time มีค่ามากกว่า 1 จะเป็น action "allow"
+Fig. 2 (Histogram between Action and Elapsed Time)

+According to Figure 2, it can be observed that the "deny" and "drop" actions have an elapsed time of 0, while the "reset-both" action has values between 0 and 1.
+Based on this observation, we can assume that if the elapsed time is greater than 1, the corresponding action would be "allow."

 ![image](https://github.com/eatrabyo/dads-6003-firewall-ml/assets/114765725/6b316a44-0cbc-4294-afc8-f5d99bfe3239)

-Graph between Action and Packets
+Fig. 3 (Histogram between Action and Packets)

-กราฟแสดงให้เห็นว่า ค่า action "deny", "drop" จำนวน packets เท่ากับ 1 ส่วน "reset-both" มีจำนวนระหว่าง 1 และ 4
-จากข้อมูลที่มีสามารถอนุมานได้ว่า หาก packets มีค่ามากกว่า 4 จะเป็น action "allow"
+According to Figure 3, it can be observed that both the "deny" and "drop" actions have a packet count of 1.
+On the other hand, the "reset-both" action exhibits values ranging between 1 and 4.
+Based on this observation, we can make an assumption that the "allow" action would typically have a packet count greater than 4.

 ### 2.3 Exploratory of Numerical Features
 ![image](https://github.com/eatrabyo/dads-6003-firewall-ml/assets/114765725/d6fbc54f-7571-4640-94c6-7f547346b903)